 The initial publication of the first edition of this Standard was designated and titled ANSI/RESNET 301-2014 Standard for the Calculation and Labeling of the Energy Performance of Low-Rise Residential Buildings using the HERS Index.
 The designation and title were changed to ANSI/RESNET/ICC 301-2014 Standard for the Calculation and Labeling of the Energy Performance of Low-Rise Residential Buildings using an Energy Rating Index as noted in the amendment proceeding for ANSI/RESNET/ICC 301-2014 Addendum B-2015.
 The second publication of the Standard first edition incorporated the designation and title changes and other non-substantive editorial changes to the first publication.
-The second edition of the standard was ANSI/RESNET/ICC 301-2019 Standard for the Calculation and Labeling of the Energy Performance of Low-Rise Residential Buildings using an Energy Rating Index.
+The second edition of the standard was ANSI/RESNET/ICC 301-2019 Standard for the Calculation and Labeling of the Energy Performance of Dwelling and Sleeping Units using an Energy Rating Index.
 The 2019 edition expanded the scope of the standard to include Dwelling Units and Sleeping Units in multi-family buildings of all heights and added normative appendices on inspections for grading insulation installation and inspections for minimum rated features used in determine the Energy Rating Index.
-This third edition, ANSI/RESNET/ICC 301-2022 Standard for the Calculation and Labeling of the Energy Performance of Low-Rise Residential Buildings using an Energy Rating Index Republished April 1, 2022 includes revisions approved in the triennial update proceeding and all addenda to the 2019 edition of the Standard.
+This third edition, ANSI/RESNET/ICC 301-2022 Standard for the Calculation and Labeling of the Energy Performance of Dwelling and Sleeping Units using an Energy Rating Index, Republished April 1, 2022, includes revisions approved in the triennial update proceeding and the addenda to the 2019 edition of the Standard that established criteria for consideration of HVAC systems installation quality in home energy ratings and established a rating index for home energy use related carbon dioxide emissions.